AOSC-Dev/aosc-os-abbs/CONTRIBUTING.md

 Attached with a link to the project upstream or another distribution's package page.
 And we will do our best to get them shipped on request.

-Usually most `pakreq` will be fullfilled, with a few exceptions:
+Usually most `pakreq` will be fulfilled, with a few exceptions:

 - The package cannot be stored in our repository or one of our mirrors (e.g. licensing issue);
 - The package has no tag and is still in initial development effort;